JasonAntal/ProblemSetSubmission/README.md

 # ProblemSetSubmission
 STA380 Problem Set, part 2

 Hello!
-The scripts I used to answer to each problem are below their problems' respective names, along with their pdf version, if they were written in .rmd.
+The scripts I used to answer to each problem are below their problems' respective names, along with their pdf or html version, if they were written in .rmd.

 # Probability practice
 [Probability Practice](<https://github.com/JasonAntal/ProblemSetSubmission/blob/main/MarketSegmentation.Rmd>)